matthew-beisser/testing-automation-pipeline-3/docs/design.md

 <!--
 Any open issues that you aren't sure about, contentious decisions that you'd like readers to weigh in on, suggested future work, and so on.
 A tongue-in-cheek name for this section is the “known unknowns”.
 -->

-- Is this project approved?
-- How long and for what parts of the project am I committed?
-- What's the desired start time for contractors?

 ## Detailed Scoping and Timeline